ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## The Challenge

-Recently at work, a feature was requested that involved paginating a mysql database table that had a self reference, creating a tree structure.
-The requirements were to show trees in depth first order, paginate the results with an infinite scroll so the parent child relationships could easily be displayed and visualized across pages, and allow inserts at any level of the tree, rendering the new nodes efficiently.
+My team recently tackled the challenge of paginating a MySQL database table with self-references, resulting in a tree structure.
+The requirements included displaying trees in depth-first order, paginating results with infinite scroll to allow visual representations of parent-child relationships, and allowing efficient node insertion at any level of the tree while rendering new nodes instantly.

-If you'd like to follow along or implement this for yourself, here was the quick setup I used.
-I'm using php 8.4, composer and laravel installer.
+To follow along, ensure you have PHP 8.4, Composer, and Laravel Installer and follow this quick setup.

 ```bash
 composer require -g livewire/installer